 Definition - What does Egg Retrieval mean?

-Egg retrieval is the method with which a physician removes fully matured eggs from the ovaries.
-Following this procedure, the egg is fertilized and inserted into the uterus in a process known as in vitro fertilization (IVF).
-The egg retrieval procedure typically occurs following a course of ovulation inducing medications.
-The procedure is low risk and brief, lasting 30 minutes and causing only mild discomfort.
+Egg retrieval is a procedure when a doctor removes mature eggs from the ovaries for use in assisted reproductive technology (ART) procedures that can include fertility preservation, egg donation, or in vitro fertilization (IVF).
+The retrieval procedure typically occurs following a course of ovarian stimulation medications.
+The procedure is considered to be low risk and brief, lasting 30 minutes and causing only mild discomfort.

 FertilitySmarts explains Egg Retrieval

-The egg retrieval process is a non-surgical, outpatient procedure where the patient remains awake.
+The egg retrieval process is an outpatient procedure where the patient may remain awake or be sedated.
 A sedative and antibiotics are administered through an IV, and a catheter is inserted to empty the bladder.
 The vagina and cervix are then numbed with pain medication.

 Following the procedure, the individual will typically be able to dress and leave the office after two hours of observation.
 Lower abdominal discomfort, such as cramping and minor vaginal bleeding, may be experienced after the procedure and last up to one week.